 3. Information Security Professionals: Professionals with experience in information security, risk management, network security, and compliance.

-PCI DSS Standards or Framework The PCI DSS itself serves as the primary standard for compliance.
+The PCI DSS itself serves as the primary standard for compliance.
 It outlines the requirements and controls that organizations must implement to protect cardholder data.
 Additionally, organizations may refer to industry frameworks, such as NIST Cybersecurity Framework or ISO 27001, to supplement their PCI DSS compliance efforts.

 1. Qualified Security Assessor (QSA): QSAs are individuals certified by the Payment Card Industry Security Standards Council (PCI SSC) to assess compliance with PCI DSS.